Northampton North: Constituency profile

+Northampton North is a constituency in Northamptonshire in the East Midlands of England.
+It covers the centre and north of the town of Northampton, including the neighbourhoods of Dallington, Kingsthorpe, Abington and Spinney Hill.

+Northampton is one of the UK's largest towns without city status.
+It is a historic town and was traditionally a major centre for shoemaking.
+Northampton underwent significant development and expansion during the 1970s after its designation as a new town, the intention of which was to accommodate overspill from Birmingham and London.
+This constituency has below-average levels of wealth; high rates of deprivation are present in the town centre and in Dallington, whilst the northern, outer suburbs are more affluent.
+House prices across the constituency are generally similar to the rest of the East Midlands but lower than the UK average.

+This constituency has a large young adult population and a low proportion of retirees.
+Residents have below-average household income, low rates of homeownership, and the child poverty rate is high.
+They have low levels of education and a high proportion work in the retail and manufacturing sectors.
+The percentage of residents claiming unemployment benefits is high.
+White people made up 77% of the population in the 2021 census; around a quarter of the White population are of non-British origin, including large Polish and Romanian communities.
+Black people and Asians each made up 9% of residents.

+At the local council, the town centre neighbourhoods are represented by Labour Party councillors whilst the outer suburbs elected Reform UK representatives.
+An estimated 59% of voters in Northampton North supported leaving the European Union in the 2016 referendum, higher than the UK-wide figure of 52%.

 History

 This constituency was created for the election of February 1974 when the old constituency of Northampton was split into Northampton North and Northampton South.

 Since creation it has been a bellwether, electing an MP from the winning (or largest governing) party in every general election.

 Boundaries

 Historic

 1974–1983: The County Borough of Northampton wards of Abington, Dallington, Kingsthorpe, Park, St David, and St George.

 1983–2010: The Borough of Northampton wards of Abington, Boughton Green, Dallington and Kings Heath, Headlands, Kingsthorpe, Lings, Lumbertubs, Park, St Alban, St George, Thorplands, and Welford.

 2010–2024: The Borough of Northampton wards of Abington, Boughton Green, Eastfield, Headlands, Kingsley, Kingsthorpe, Lumbertubs, Parklands, St David, and Thorplands.

 NB: with effect from 1 April 2021, the Borough of Northampton was abolished and absorbed into the new unitary authority of West Northamptonshire.

 Current

-Further to the 2023 Periodic Review of Westminster constituencies, which came into effect for the 2024 general election, the composition of the constituency is as follows (as they existed on 1 April 2021):
+Further to the 2023 review of Westminster constituencies, which came into effect for the 2024 general election, the constituency was defined as being composed of the following wards of the District of West Northamptonshire (as they existed on 1 April 2021):